-4.2.1 Estimation of White Sea/Barents Sea harp seal pup production
+4.2.1 Estimation of the White Sea/Barents Sea harp seal pup production

-The plan is to continue annual multispectral aerial surveys to estimate pup production - subsequently these data will be used to determine the total harp seal population size by modelling.
-This information is very important, both for the management of the stock and for the Joint Norwegian-Russian Research Program on Harp Seal Ecology.
-This research will be carried out under recommendations from WGHARP 2011 and the JRNFC 40th Session.
+The plan is to continue standard multispectral aerial surveys to estimate pup production - subsequently these data will be used to determine the total harp seal population size by modelling.
+This information is very important, both for the management of the stock and for the Joint Norwegian-Russian Research Program on Harp Seal Ecology (Harp Seal Ecology Program - HSEP).
+Also this research will be carried out under recommendations from the WGHARP 2013 meeting.

-4.2.2 White Sea/Barents Sea harp seal population biology
+4.2.2 The White Sea/Barents Sea harp seal population biology

 Research on harp seal reproductive biology is planned to be carried out in the White and the Barents Seas.
 The aim is to study harp seal biological data such as mortality, maturity, birth rate, and morphological and physiological indexes.
 During spring, work will be continued on pup mortality estimation in the White Sea.
-Plans include also continuation of research on harp seal feeding in the White and the Barents Sea during spring and summer.
-All these research activities will be carried out under the Harp Sea Ecology Programme and recommendations from WGHARP 2011 and JRNFC 40th Session.
+Plans include also continuation of research on harp seal feeding in the White and the Barents Seas during spring and summer.
+All these research activities will be carried out under the HSEP and recommendations from the WGHARP 2013 meeting.